Writing secure code

 mt_srand- This function is a pseudo-random number generator (PRNG) and is not cryptographically secure.

 Standard PHP library classes to avoid

 unserializemethod, which attackers can use to create an exploit.

 If you need to use the

 unserializemethods so that they use secure logic.
 Convert objects into arrays to serialize them, and reconstruct the objects using arrays during unserialization.

-json_decodePHP functions for a secure way of serializing/unserializing data.
+You can use Serialize Library in framework for a secure way of serializing/unserializing data.